NgLam2911/PBL2/README.md

 * This repository is used only for educational purposes, exactly as it was intended.
 * Everything in this project isn't perfect because it contains "spaghetti code", but you can find a better project on github.
 * DO NOT USE ANY STACKOVERFLOW KEYS IN THIS OR YOUR SIMILAR PROJECT IF YOU DO NOT HAVE A COMPLETE UNDERSTANDING OF HOW THEY WORK...
 THEY CAN ASK U SOME WEIRD QUESTIONS ABOUT HOW THIS FUNCTION IS ****ING WORKING, WHAT ITS PURPOSE IS, AND SOMETHING ELSE.
 WATCH OUT !
+* About database: we are not allowed to use any sql based database so ...

 # Credit
 * Idea, data structure, base code design: me - a stupid dev.